RouterPranav/ping-pong-cheatsheet/README.md

 ```
 ## `Pong`

-createhandleCrossTalkAck function to handle acknowledgements sent by the destination chain to the source chain after a successful cross-chain communication.
+Create handleCrossTalkAck function to handle acknowledgements sent by the destination chain to the source chain after a successful cross-chain communication.

 ```sh
 function handleCrossTalkAck(